geboyr/csc5201_final/README.md

 10. Create a .env file (I like to use nano) and fill in the API keys you have.
 You’ll copy the contents of env-example.txt and fill it in with the appropriate API keys & passwords.
 Default user/pw is root/root for mysql root username & password, and my_user and user for mysql user and password.
 (I would recommend changing those when you have a moment).
 But you'll also need to get an OpenAI API key, and create your own longer API keys for the various services.

-12. Then, you can run: docker compose up -–build
+12. Then, you can run: docker compose up --build (You might need to retype the dash's manually if you are copying/pasting into terminal).

 13. Wait a few minutes for everything to start, and for the load test to run.